What Will Be The Digital Marketing Trends of 2017?

 Marketing campaigns that push the boundaries cannot be universal, Smith thinks, but he finds it interesting to see how marketers continue to experiment in 2017.

-9. Conversion Rate Optimization to offer high ROI
+9. Digital marketing trends of 2017: Conversion Rate Optimization to offer high ROI

 Aggarwa says that growth hacking is here to stay and that it will evolve further in 2017.
 The need for digital marketers to quickly grab their audiences’ attention through social media channels, viral marketing, and organic ads in 2017 will take growth hacking to an even bigger level.
 I am not sure if I agree with Aggarwa here.